 Underlying the undergraduate design course is the development of both design thinking and dexterity with tools and techniques.
 The focus of this design subject will be on generating design ideas, translating them into architectural and urban landscape forms, spaces, materials and programs.
 Students will learn how to refine architecture through consideration of spatial organisation, environmental context and structural necessity.
 Students will also learn how to communicate comprehensive architectural propositions through 2D- and 3D-modelling (physical and digital), visual and written media and oral presentations.

 The focus in this design studio is on issues of materiality, with supporting courses in construction and structures.
-The studio develops familiarity with, and critical awareness of, processes and modes of production that are specific to architecture.
+The studio develops familiarity with, and critical awareness of, processes and modes of production that are specific to architecture and the design of urban or inner suburban landscapes.
 Group work comprises part of the early phases of the studio as team work is a fundamental aspect of architectural practice.
 Students learn to negotiate individual aspirations and design propositions with multiple partners and associates.

 This design studio focuses on multiple interconnected programs and complex buildings, on local sites, with a development scope of up to 10,000m2.
 These could form a civic complex or a residential complex, or a set of schools or educational buildings.
 The designated site will be located within the urban or inner suburban area of Melbourne.
 The emphasis is on speculative undertakings.

 Additional costs to students